keith-kurak/app-release-checklist/README.md

 ## 3. Build and deploy (and test!)
 _Download your app to your computer to run the deployment commands (use the file export or Github connection)_

+### All
+- [ ] If there's any features you can't test in Expo Go, add those and create a [Development Build](https://docs.expo.dev/develop/development-builds/introduction/) to wrap up development.

 ### iOS
 - [ ] Run `npx testflight` to build your iOS app and submit it to the App Store for testing and eventual release
   - Check your email to confirm that your app submitted successfully to Testflight